iWriteGigs

 C It involves taking the other’s perspective.

-D It requires a sense of the other person’s feelings.
+D It requires that your opinions match those of the other person.

 E It can’t be totally achieved.